 The product lineup was too complicated and the company was bleeding cash.
 A friend of the family asked me which Apple computer she should buy.
 She couldn’t figure out the differences among them and I couldn’t give her clear guidance, either.
 I was appalled that there was no Apple consumer computer priced under $2,000.
 We are replacing all of those desktop computers with one, the Power Mac G3.
 We are dropping five of six national retailers—meeting their demand has meant too many models at too many price points and too much markup.

-Jobs’ actions were both focused and decisive and, in hindsight, correct.
+Jobs’s actions were both focused and decisive and, in hindsight, correct.
 Everyone at the time was surprised because they expected the fluffy goals and vacuous promises typical of most executives.
-But Jobs back-to-business 101 approach was correct.
+But Jobs’s back-to-business 101 approach was correct.
 Jobs had a sick business and he needed to fix it.

-While Jobs’ turnaround at apple was impressive it wouldn’t enable Apple to become more than a niche player in an industry dominated by network effects.
-In 1998 Rumelt had a chance to ask jobs “What is the strategy? (going forward)” Jobs responded simply “I am going to wait for the next big thing.”
+While Jobs’s turnaround at Apple was impressive it wouldn’t enable Apple to become more than a niche player in an industry dominated by network effects.
+In 1998 Rumelt had a chance to ask Jobs “What is the strategy?”
+Jobs responded simply “I am going to wait for the next big thing.”

 This encounter struck Rumelt as different.
-Everywhere he went and everyone he talked to just spewed the same cliche’s about their strategy — network relationships, adopting best practices, etc.
+Everywhere he went and everyone he talked to just spewed the same clichés about their strategy — network relationships, adopt best practices, etc.